vishesh-jaiswal23/dakshayanideploy/README.md

    ```
    The service listens on `http://localhost:4000` by default.

+### WhatsApp quick connect

+The homepage "Get Your Free Solar Consultation" form now opens WhatsApp directly on submit.
+After a visitor fills out their name, phone, city, and project type, the site launches a
+chat with `+91 70702 78178` and pre-fills those details into the message so your team can
+continue the conversation instantly.

 ### API quick check
 Use the seeded demo credentials to make sure everything is wired correctly:
 ```bash